alertbox/try-docsify/docs/README.md

 > This template also consist of a few Markdown files inside the `docs/` folder based on the Docsify boilerplate.

-- `_coverpage.md` is the Cover Page you see when you load the site
 - `README.md` is this Welcome Page
-- `_navbar.md` is the Menu on the top of Cover Page and each Article
+- `_navbar.md` is the Menu on the top of each Article
 - `_sidebar.md` is the left-side Pane which you can toggle
 - `_footer.md` is for footer content on the bottom of every Article
 - `_404.md` is the Page for broken links